This point may seem illogical to some growers. Harmful radiation, such as UV light, can positively affect your plants.

 But nature works in weird ways.

-UV light can actually help you increase the yield and quality of your growth.
-So, adding a UV lamp to your lighting system can be very useful.
+UV light can help you increase your growth’s yield and quality.
+So, adding a UV lamp to your lighting system can be extremely useful.

-UV light is highly energetic, so it can cause damage to living tissues.
+UV light is very energetic, so it can cause damage to living tissues.

-To shield themselves from the harmful effects of UV lights, plants will activate specific processes and produce certain molecules that have protective functions, such as repairing damage or absorbing UV light.
+They will activate specific processes, producing certain molecules.
+These molecules have protective functions, such as repairing damage or absorbing UV light.

 UV light is a range of wavelengths stretching between 100 to 400 nm.
-This range is divided into smaller wavelength ranges (UVA, UVB, and UVC).
-In indoor gardening, UVA (315-400 nm) and UVB (280-315 nm) are mainly used.
+This range divides into smaller wavelength ranges (UVA, UVB, and UVC).
+UVA (315-400 nm) and UVB (280-315 nm) are mainly used in indoor gardening.

-There’s a lot of debate going on about whether UVA or UVB is better for plants.
+There’s a lot of debate about whether UVA or UVB is better for plants.

 UVA or UVB?

-With a shorter wavelength, UVB light holds more energy than UVA light and some growers believe it’s more beneficial.
+With a shorter wavelength, UVB light holds more energy than UVA light.
+Because of that, some growers believe it’s more beneficial.

 The effect of UVB light on plants has been well demonstrated in studies.

-One study done on cannabis showed that treating the plant with UVB light resulted in around 30% increase in THC content.
+One study done on cannabis showed interesting results.
+Treating the plant with UVB light resulted in around 30% increase in THC content.

-Another study revealed that UVB can make plants more resistant to pests and diseases.
+Another study revealed that UVB could make plants more resistant to pests and diseases.

-Above all, in some species and in small quantities, UVB light can boost photosynthetic activity.
+In some species (in small quantities), UVB light can boost photosynthetic activity.

-The famous grow light brand, Black Dog, did some experiments to show that UVA light can also increase THC in plants.
+The famous grow light brand, Black Dog, did some experiments.
+They showed that UVA light can also increase THC in plants.

 So, since UVA and UVB have similar benefits, why choose one instead of the other?

-While UVB light can be slightly more beneficial, it can also have detrimental effects on plants and people.
+It’s true that UVB light can be slightly more beneficial.
+But it can also have detrimental effects on plants and people.

-Mistakes done while using UVA light can be less dangerous than ones done using UVB.
-So, UVA light can be handled better by growers, especially starters, than UVB light.
+Mistakes made while using UVA light can be less dangerous than ones done using UVB.
+So, growers, especially beginners, can handle UVA light better than UVB light.

-It’s up to you to decide whether you want to use UVA or UVB light for your plants, but in all cases, you should know how to properly use the light.
+It’s up to you to decide whether you want to use UVA or UVB light for your plants.
+In all cases, you should know how to use the light correctly.

-- UV light is harmful to humans.
-It can cause skin damage and cancers.
-You should use UV lights in an enclosed growing space and wear protective material while working around or under them.
+- UV light is harmful to humans—it can cause skin damage and cancers.
+You should use UV lights in an enclosed growing space.
+And be sure to wear protective material while working around or under them.

-- Exposing your plants to UV light for long periods can harm them.
-For this reason, you need to keep it on for few hours a day only.
+- Exposing your plants to UV light for extended periods can harm them.
+For this reason, you must keep it on for only a few hours a day.
 Stick to the manufacturer’s recommendations to know how long you should keep the light on each day.

 - Keep enough distance between your plants and the light to avoid damaging them.

-- Don’t use any UV light for your plants.
-Some UV lights can be very intense, and they can destroy your growth.
+- Don’t use just any UV light for your plants.
+Some UV lights can be very intense and destroy your growth.